kyma-project/kyma/docs/serverless/08-07-switch-to-external-registry.md

 type: Tutorials
 ---

 This tutorial shows how you can [switch to an external Docker registry](#details-internal-and-external-registries-switching-registries-in-the-runtime) in a specific Namespace, with Serverless already installed on your cluster.
 This example relies on the `default` Namespace but you can use any other.
-You will create a Secret custom resource (CR) with credentials to one of these registry:
+You will create a Secret custom resource (CR) with credentials to one of these registries:

 - [Docker Hub](https://hub.docker.com/)
 - [Google Container Registry (GCR)](https://cloud.google.com/container-registry)